Harry Paton (soccer)

-Harrison Theodore Paton (born May 23, 1998) is a Canadian soccer player who plays as a midfielder for Forge FC of the Canadian Premier League and the Canada national team.
+Harrison Theodore Paton (born May 23, 1998) is a Canadian soccer player who plays as a midfielder for Cavalry FC of the Canadian Premier League and the Canada national team.

 Early life

 Paton began playing youth soccer at age five with Kitchener SC.
 He later moved to Europe, joining the Fulham Academy in England and the Heart of Midlothian Academy in Scotland.

 Club career

 Early career

 Paton began his senior career with Stenhousemuir of League Two on loan from Hearts and was part of their successful season getting promoted to League One.
 For his efforts with the club, he was named to the League 2 Team of the Season.

 Ross County

 Paton would sign a one-year deal with Scottish Championship side Ross County in July 2018.
 Paton made his debut for Ross County against Alloa in the Scottish League Cup, where he also scored his first goal for the club.
 In his first season with Ross County, Paton would spend the first half of the season back on loan with Stenhousemuir, but would return from loan in January, and would make 7 appearances for the club.

 Ross County would re-sign Paton for the 2019-20 season, and he would make his first start for the club in September 2019.
 Paton would make 23 appearances for the club in 2019-20, breaking into the first team on a full-time basis.

 On May 25, 2020, Ross County announced Paton had signed a new deal with the club.
 In June 2022, it was announced that Paton had turned down a new contract offer with the club, ending his time at Ross County after four seasons.